EURINR is expected to trade sideways today: Angel Broking

-According to Angel Broking, EURUSD appreciated by 0.03 percent yesterday while EURINR depreciated by 0.31 percent during the same time frame.
+According to Angel Broking, EURUSD depreciated by 0.2 4 percent yesterday while EURINR remained flat during the same time frame.

 Angel Broking's currency report on EURINR